Millions of Australian motorists are putting lives at risk by multitasking behind the wheel, according to new research by Finder.Read more…

 Classic car insurance Australia

-Have a vintage car?
-Compare classic car insurance and get cover for your pride and joy
+Own a vintage or a classic car?
+See what classic car insurance policies include and get cover for your pride and joy.

 Is my car recognised as classic or vintage?

 Different policies apply for both classic and vintage cars, so how do you know which category your vehicle fits into?
 Well, there are three categories available for older cars on the Australian insurance market — classic, vintage and veteran — and these classes are determined by your vehicle’s date of manufacture.